The centaur-algebra of observables: Introduction

 \section{Introduction}

-Recently, there has been interest in the formal description of perturbative quantum gravity in terms of the algebra of diffeomorphism invariant observables, which have allowed us to rigorously define density matrices and the associated notion of generalized entropies\cite{Witten:2021unn,Chandrasekaran:2022cip,Chandrasekaran:2022eqq,Jensen:2023yxy}.
-Pioneering work developing bulk emergence from the language of von Neumann algebra can be found in \cite{Leutheusser:2021frk,Witten:2021unn} and check \cite{Witten:2018zxz,Witten:2021jzq,Sorce:2023fdx,Casini:2022rlv,RJ} for reviews.
+Recently, there has been interest in the understanding of perturbative quantum gravity in terms of the algebra of diffeomorphism invariant observables, which have allowed us to rigorously define density matrices and the associated notion of generalized entropies\cite{Witten:2021unn,Chandrasekaran:2022cip,Chandrasekaran:2022eqq,Jensen:2023yxy}.
+Pioneering work developing bulk emergence from the language of von Neumann algebra can be found in \cite{Papadodimas:2013jku,Jefferson:2018ksk,Leutheusser:2021frk,Witten:2021unn} and check \cite{Witten:2018zxz,Witten:2021jzq,Sorce:2023fdx,Casini:2022rlv} for reviews.

-This procedure begins with a type III$_1$ algebra describing the quantum fluctuations on a curved spacetime background.
-One incorporates dynamical gravitational gravity perturbatively by requiring that time translations act as gauge redundancies, which we denote throughout the letter as gravitational constraints.
-In the several examples considered, once gravitational corrections are included (either perturbatively or as an addition of a gravitational mode \cite{Chandrasekaran:2022eqq}), it has been shown that the algebra of observables becomes type II$_\infty$ when the gravitational dressing of operators is performed with respect to the asymptotic boundary region of an open universe; while if the dressing is with respect to a worldline observer in a closed universe, the algebra is type II$_1$ \cite{Witten:2021unn,Chandrasekaran:2022cip,Chandrasekaran:2022eqq,Jensen:2023yxy}.
-More recently, the importance of this construction has been recognized even in the absence of gravitational constraints \cite{AliAhmad:2023etg}.
+This procedure begins with a type III$_1$ algebra describing the quantum fluctuations on a subregion of curved spacetime background.
+One incorporates dynamical gravity perturbatively by requiring that time translations (among other symmetry generators) act as gauge redundancies, which we denote throughout the letter as gravitational constraints.
+In the several examples considered, once gravitational corrections are included (either perturbatively or as an addition of a gravitational mode \cite{Chandrasekaran:2022eqq}), it has been shown that the algebra of observables becomes type II$_\infty$ when the gravitational dressing of operators is performed with respect to the asymptotic boundary region of a spatially open universe; while if the dressing is with respect to a worldline observer in a spatially closed universe, the algebra is of type II$_1$ \cite{Witten:2021unn,Chandrasekaran:2022cip,Chandrasekaran:2022eqq,Jensen:2023yxy}.
+More recently, the construction has been understood in \cite{AliAhmad:2023etg} to be more general in that it does not necessarily rely on gravitational constraints at all.